pydoit/doit/doc/intro.rst

   eduardo@eduardo~$ doit
   hello

 On the output it displays which tasks were executed.
+In this case the `dodo` file has only on task, `hello`.